PanchalShubham/kallify/README.md

 # kallify
-This repository hosts kallify project!
+This repository hosts the kallify project